Configure First Hop Security

 Prerequisites for DHCP Snooping

-DHCP has the following prerequisites:
+DHCP Snooping has these prerequisites:

-• You should be familiar with DHCP before you configure DHCP snooping or the DHCP relay agent.
+• You should be familiar with DHCP before you configure DHCP Snooping or the DHCP relay agent.

 • Make sure that the DHCP Snooping, DAI and IPSG features are enabled together on a leaf VTEP.

-Enabling DHCP Snooping on VXLAN
+Enable DHCP Snooping on VXLAN

-You can enable or disable DHCP snooping on a single-box feature or enable this feature for a VLAN for the entire fabric.
-By default, DHCP snooping is disabled on all VLANs.
+You can enable or disable DHCP Snooping on a single-box feature or enable this feature for a VLAN for the entire fabric.
+By default, DHCP Snooping is disabled on all VLANs.

 Before you begin